 When you move your chess pieces around the board and strategise your next move, microscopic branch-like dendrites are created, speeding up how quickly electrical signals pass through the brain.
 A good analogy to use is to think of your brain like a muscle.
 The more you use it, the stronger and more efficient it becomes at its job.

-During the game of chess, the chess pieces are moved around the chess board and when this happens, it requires the brain to recognise different types of geometric shape.
-This involves the use of both the right and left hemispheres, providing an all over brain work out.
+During the game of chess, the chess pieces are moved around the chessboard and when this happens, it requires the brain to recognise different types of geometric shapes.
+This involves the use of both the right and left hemispheres, providing an all-over brain workout.